Small Batch Almond Flour and Maple Cookies

 4.63 from 8 reviews

-Almond Flour and Maple Cookies
+Small Batch Almond Flour and Maple Cookies

 Yield: 6 Cookies

-This small batch of Almond Flour and Maple Cookies are gluten-free and refined-sugar free, and they are easy to make!
+This small batch of Almond Flour and Maple Cookies are gluten-free and refined-sugar free, and are super easy to make!
 Only one bowl is needed to make 6 soft and tender cookies full of almond flavor, sweetened with maple syrup, and finished with slivered almonds for a light and sweet treat.

 Prep10 minutes